-The AMT doesn’t apply to most taxpayers, but whether or not it applies to you, it’s still good to understand why it exists and how it works.
+The AMT doesn’t apply to most taxpayers.
+Whether or not it applies to you, it’s still good to understand why it exists and how it works.

-In this article, we’re going to discuss the history of the Alternative Minimum Tax, what it is and all the relevant numbers associated with it, as well as how you can determine whether or not you’re subject to the AMT.
+In this article, we’re going to discuss the history of the Alternative Minimum Tax.
+We’ll cover what it is and all the relevant numbers.
+Then we’ll explain how you can determine whether or not you’re subject to the AMT.

 This is how the IRS describes the AMT: